vexchange/docs/src/pages/docs/v2/01-protocol-overview/04-glossary.md

 ### Automated market maker

-An automated market maker is a smart contract on Ethereum that holds on-chain liquidity reserves.
+An automated market maker is a smart contract on VeChain that holds on-chain liquidity reserves.
 Users can trade against these reserves at prices set by an automated market making formula.

 ### Constant product formula

-The automated market making algorithm used by Uniswap.
+The automated market making algorithm used by Vexchange.
 See [x\*y=k](#x--y--k).

-### ERC20
+### VIP180

-ERC20 tokens are fungibile tokens on Ethereum.
-Uniswap supports all standard ERC20 implementations.
+VIP180 tokens are fungibile tokens on VeChain.
+Vexchange supports all standard VIP180 implementations.

 ### Factory

-A smart contract that deploys a unique smart contract for any ERC20/ERC20 trading pair.
+A smart contract that deploys a unique smart contract for any VIP180/VIP180 trading pair.

 ### Pair

-A smart contract deployed from the Uniswap V2 Factory that enables trading between two ERC20 tokens.
+A smart contract deployed from the Vexchange V2 Factory that enables trading between two VIP180 tokens.

 ### Pool